South Korea set to renew efforts to detain impeached Yoon – DW – 01/06/2025

 Meanwhile, US Secretary of State Antony Blinken is holding talks on Monday in South Korea, seeking to encourage policy stability, including in Seoul's complicated relationship with Japan.

-Blinken met with South Korean Acting President Choi Sang-mok and reiterated the United States' "unwavering" defense commitment to the country and called for close communication to deter against possible North Korea provocations, according to an official readout.
+Blinken met with South Korean Acting President Choi Sang-mok and reiterated the United States' "unwavering" defense commitment to the country, calling for close communication to deter against possible North Korea provocations, according to an official readout.

-Washington's top diplomat is not scheduled to meet Yoon but he will hold a joint news conference with his South Korean counterpart, Foreign Minister Cho Tae-yul, who is not under threat of impeachment.
+Washington's top diplomat is not scheduled to meet with Yoon, but he will hold a joint news conference with his South Korean counterpart, Foreign Minister Cho Tae-yul, who is not under threat of impeachment.

-Blinken is in the midst of what is expected to be his last overseas trip while in office, taking in Japan, France, as well as South Korea, before returning to Washington.
+Blinken is in the midst of what is expected to be his last overseas trip while in office, visiting Japan, France and South Korea before returning to Washington.

 jsi/kb (dpa, AFP)